Sammie Coates

-Sammie Coates Jr. (born March 31, 1993) is an American football wide receiver for the Edmonton Elks of the Canadian Football League (CFL).
-He played college football at Auburn, where he played in the 2013 SEC Championship Game and 2014 BCS National Championship Game, and was drafted by the Pittsburgh Steelers in the third round of the 2015 NFL Draft.
-He played in the XFL for the Houston Roughnecks in their 2020 season.
+Sammie Coates Jr. (born March 31, 1993) is an American former professional football wide receiver.
+He currently serves as the head coach at Columbia High School in Huntsville, Alabama, a position he has held since 2025.
+He played college football for the Auburn Tigers, where he played in the 2013 SEC Championship Game and 2014 BCS National Championship Game.
+Coates was selected by the Pittsburgh Steelers in the third round of the 2015 NFL draft.
+He was also a member of the Cleveland Browns, Houston Texans, Kansas City Chiefs, Houston Roughnecks, Saskatchewan Roughriders and Edmonton Elks.

-High school career
+Early life

 Coates attended Leroy High School in Leroy, Alabama, where he played high school football.
 As a senior, he had 57 receptions for 1,170 yards and 14 touchdowns.
 Coates originally committed to play college football at the University of Southern Mississippi in March 2010, but changed his commitment to Auburn University in July.

 Considered a three-star recruit by Rivals.com, Coates was listed as the No. 71 wide receiver in the nation in 2011.

 College career

-True freshman season

 In 2011, Coates missed his entire freshman season at Auburn in 2011 due to a foot injury.

-Redshirt freshman season

 After missing his entire first season at Auburn, Coates was part of the wide receiver rotation in 2012.
 He played his first game against Clemson and caught his first career touchdown, a 33-yard Hail Mary from quarterback Kiehl Frazier, against Louisiana-Monroe.
 As a redshirt freshman, he had six receptions for 114 yards and two touchdowns.

-Sophomore season

 As a sophomore in 2013, Coates started 12 games and had 42 receptions for 902 yards with seven touchdowns.
 He was a big play threat, having 14 catches for 30+ yards.
-Against SEC West rival Arkansas, he had 102 receiving yards, marking his third consecutive 100+ yard game.
+Against Southeastern Conference (SEC) West rival Arkansas, he had 102 receiving yards, marking his third consecutive 100+ yard game.
 In the 2014 BCS National Championship Game loss against Florida State, he had four receptions for 61 yards.

-Junior season

 As a junior in 2014, Coates had 34 receptions for 741 yards and four touchdowns.
 He finished his career at Auburn ranking 10th in the school's career receiving yards (1,757 yards), 13 career touchdown receptions, and seven career games with over 100 yards receiving.
 In the Iron Bowl against Alabama he set a school record with 206 receiving yards, five catches, and two touchdowns.
 In addition, he recorded four receptions in the Outback Bowl and was invited to the Reese's Senior Bowl and the NFL Combine.
 Coates was voted second-team All-SEC by the coaches, The Associated Press, and Phil Steele.

-In December 2014, Coates decided to forego his senior season and declared for the 2015 NFL Draft and also graduated from Auburn University with a diploma in Public Administration.
+In December 2014, Coates decided to forego his senior season and declared for the 2015 NFL draft and also graduated from Auburn University with a diploma in public administration.